Bugeye Sprite Mark 1 and Sprite Mark 2 Downflow Aluminum Radiator for 948-1275 Engine Sprites

 Installation Notes:

 - After you install your radiator, make sure to confirm that the top of your radiator is not hitting your bonnet.
-In some situations, particularly if your car has old crash damage, your radiator may sit a little too high and can dent your nose if you don't check inside the wheel well to make sure you have an air gap between the top of your radiator and your bonnet.
-If you do have this problem, you may need to put a spacer between the uprights and bottom of the radiator as well as a spacer on the top bolts to slightly tilt it.
+In some situations, particularly if your car has old crash damage, your radiator may sit a little too high and can dent your nose if you don't look inside the wheel well to make sure you have an air gap between the top of your radiator and your bonnet.

 Additional Notes:

 Original Bugeye radiators are getting pretty old these days and their cooling efficiency is generally somewhat diminished.
 Even after a good flushing, the capillary tubes are usually somewhat coated with deposits and so they don't cool like they did when they were new.
-Air in the original Sprite cooling systems (unlike sealed modern designs) contributes to corrosion and reduced efficiency.
-Aluminum radiators just work better because they offer superior heat transfer.
+Air inside original Sprite cooling systems (unlike sealed modern designs) contributes to corrosion and reduced efficiency.
+Aluminum radiators work better because they offer superior heat transfer.

 You'll notice we are not huge fans of electric cooling fans.
 We have found these to be wonderful for slow speed parades or in traffic but in most cases, they seem to block air flow at speed and REDUCE radiator efficiency.
 We feel that the best line of defense is the best radiator with an upgraded engine driven fan.